get-convex/dryad/README.md

-# dryad
+# dryad - talk to your tree.

+Easy semantic code search on any GitHub repository in ~1000 SLOC.

 ![dryad](dryad_ss.png)

-Dryad talks to you trees.
-Easy semantic code search on any GitHub repository in ~1000 SLOC.

 Dryad is intended to be a useful demo project and starter template for building more sophisticated semantic search web apps.